officiallysingh/spring-boot-starter-spark/README.md

 ```

 > [!NOTE]
-`spring-boot-starter-spark` jar contains spark core, spark sql and spark mllib dependencies.
+`spring-boot-starter-spark` jar contains spark core, spark sql, spark mllib, iceberg and hadoop dependencies.
-You can exclude spark mllib if you don't need it.
+You can exclude any dependency if you don't need it.

 **See example usage in a [Spark Spring could task](https://github.com/officiallysingh/spark-try-me)**